-Paid vacations are sweet!
+Paid Holidays are sweet!
 But that “job jail” benefit comes with a price: the cubicles, corporate politics, company inflexibility and the like.
-Really, your schedule with a regular job is not your own!
+Think about it — your schedule with a regular job is not your own!
 At DurangoSpace, we have coworking-Holidays!
-Compare the fixed-place working environment to coworking, where independent professionals, remote telecommuters, flexible workgroups, or virtual teams can work anytime, and (in some cases) from anywhere.
+Compare the fixed-place working environment to coworking, where independent professionals, remote telecommuters, flexible workgroups, or virtual teams can work anytime, and (in most cases) from anywhere.
+Now that is flexibility!

 Let’s visit about coworking-holidays?
 At a coworking community, such as DurangoSpace, we are closed on most Holidays (no staff support), but we are always open for our 24/7 members.
 You choose when and where to work, and with whom to work with (face-to-face at DurangoSpace or via Skype to distant locations).
-If you need some “time off”, go ahead and plan on “time away”… maybe you can work extra the night before, and take off for some skiing, ice climbing or indoor workout?
+If you need some “time off”, go ahead and plan on “time away”… maybe you can work extra the night before, and take off for some skiing, hiking or indoor workout?
 Or spend time with your kids early in the day, and work later in the afternoon?
 As a coworker, it’s your choice!

 So while my friends and neighbors enjoy a paid holiday (and who wouldn’t), I don’t dread all the other days of the week.
 In fact, it is a great fun to join in my local coworking community each day.
 Well, on the days that I’m here coworking!
-In fact, I’m heading out for some hiking, or camping and time with family over the summer Holidays, combined with some coworking (as needed) in between!
+In fact, I’m headed out for some hiking, or camping and time with family over the summer Holidays, combined with some coworking (as needed) in between!
 Or maybe checking e-mail on my iPad that is sandwiched between my morning bike ride and afternoon nap!
 A work/rest/play schedule of my own making!
 Why not?
 This is Durango!

 Jasper Welch, co-founder, DurangoSpace, Durango, CO USA